1. PINK panic

 10. Furby or bust

 When I was in college I worked at a toy store and it was the year of the Furbys.
-They were really hard to get and our site only got 10 of them.
+They were really hard to get and our location only got 10 of them.

-We were instructed to pass out numbers rather than the actual toys to the first nine in line.
-(One was donated.)
+We were instructed to pass out numbers (rather than the actual toys) to the first ten people in line.
 I was the lucky one to pass out numbers.

-This woman slammed into me and knocked me to the floor and ripped the tickets out of my hand, breaking two fingers.
-All for [bleep] numbers.
+This woman had slammed into me, knocked me to the floor and ripped the tickets out of my hand, breaking two fingers.

-How dumb was she?
-The store refused to give her a Furby for her numbers and was trying to detain her until the cops showed up, but she decked our manager and walked out.
+The store refused to give her a Furby and we detained her until the cops showed up.

 11. An alarming confrontation

-This was her response: "I JUST WALKED IN AND YOU'RE ALREADY ACCUSING ME OF STEALING?!?!?"
-And then stormed off.
+This was her response: "I JUST WALKED IN AND YOU'RE ALREADY ACCUSING ME OF STEALING?!"
+And then she stormed off.